What California is doing right in responding to the coronavirus pandemic

-"We could see it from our windows," said Dr. Robert Wachter, professor and chair of the Department of Medicine at University of California, San Francisco.
-"That made it real."
+Within weeks of the Grand Princess cruise ship arriving off the California coast -- an early harbinger of the coming coronavirus pandemic -- Gov. Gavin Newsom issued the first statewide mandatory restrictions in the United States.

-It was one early warning sign that would prompt California to take extraordinary steps to slow the spread of coronavirus, especially after the White House announced that 21 people aboard the cruise ship had tested positive for Covid-19.
+He ordered California's nearly 40 million residents to stay home to help combat the outbreak, but he didn't stop there.

-Within weeks, Gov. Gavin Newsom issued the first statewide mandatory restrictions in the United States, ordering California's nearly 40 million residents to stay home to help combat the outbreak.
+While many states scramble for desperately needed equipment and supplies, Newsom this week announced a deal for millions of masks for health care workers, and though the state is still battling the outbreak, it finds itself in a position to donate hundreds of ventilators to hospitals across the country.

 California and New York -- the nation's hardest hit state -- had about the same number of coronavirus cases in the first week of March, according to Covid Tracking Project.

-"When we write this history and look at the tens of thousands of lives in California that will have been spared, I think there will be lots of factors that went into it," Wachter said.
+"When we write this history and look at the tens of thousands of lives in California that will have been spared, I think there will be lots of factors that went into it," said Dr. Robert Wachter, professor and chair of the Department of Medicine at University of California, San Francisco.

 Here is what California did right in response to the contagion: